 In addition to the concentration of credit risk with respect to trade receivables, the Company's cash and cash equivalents are also exposed to concentration of credit risk.
-The Company maintains certain cash accounts in U.S. banks that are currently insured by the Federal Deposit Insurance Corporation ("FDIC") up to \$250,000 per depositor.
-The Company had cash balances on deposit with five U.S. banks at December 31, 2010 that exceeded the \$250,000 balance insured by the FDIC in the amount of \$83.5 million.
-As a result of the Company's operations in international locations, it also had \$131.4 million of uninsured cash balances held outside the U.S. The Company maintains certain cash equivalent accounts in U.S. financial institutions that are protected by the Securities Investor Protection Corporation ("SIPC") up to \$500,000 per customer.
-The Company had cash equivalent balances with one U.S. financial institution at December 31, 2010 that exceeded the \$500,000 balance protected by the SIPC in the amount of \$249.6 million.
-The Company's foreign subsidiaries had additional cash equivalent balances with the same U.S. financial institution at December 31, 2010 in the amount of \$48.3 million.
+The Company maintains certain cash and cash equivalent accounts that are currently insured by the Federal Deposit Insurance Corporation ("FDIC") up to \$250,000 per depositor or the Securities Investor Protection Corporation ("SIPC") up to \$500,000 per customer.
+As of December 31, 2011, the Company had cash and cash equivalent balances of \$297.7 million held in the U.S. which were uninsured by the FDIC or SIPC, and \$153.4 million of uninsured cash and cash equivalent balances held outside of the U.S. The Company held cash and cash equivalent balances with one U.S. financial institution as of December 31, 2011 in the amount of \$227.5 million.

 ALLOWANCE FOR DOUBTFUL ACCOUNTS: The Company makes judgments as to its ability to collect outstanding receivables and provides allowances for a portion of receivables when collection becomes doubtful.
 Provisions are made based upon a specific review of all significant outstanding invoices from both value and delinquency perspectives.
-For those invoices not specifically reviewed, provisions are provided at differing rates based upon the age of the receivable and the geographical area of origin.
+For those invoices not specifically reviewed, provisions are provided at differing rates based upon the age of the receivable and the geographic area of origin.
 In determining these percentages, the Company considers its historical collection experience and current economic trends in the customer's industry and geographic region.
-The Company recorded provisions for doubtful accounts of \$1.8 million, \$1.6 million and \$1.2 million for the years ended December 31, 2010, 2009 and 2008, respectively.
+The Company recorded provisions for doubtful accounts of \$400,000, \$1.8 million and \$1.6 million for the years ended December 31, 2011, 2010 and 2009, respectively.